 “In this world of information overload, marketing messages must be targeted and relevant to be effective” - Vijay Pullur, CEO of SocialTwist

 Digital marketers have access to "an endless supply of actionable data which presents an opportunity for continuous improvement”.
 Adam Schwartz, General Manager, BustedTees

-Marketing stacks are becoming sophisticated day by day and developing insights on user behavior is easier than ever before.
+Marketing stacks are becoming sophisticated day by day and developing insights on customer behavior is easier than ever before.
 But more than often, insights are rarely utilized and taking along with it an opportunity to create a personalized experience.